Tramp (nightclub): History

 Joan Collins was a member, and the nightclub scenes in The Stud, a 1978 film adaption of her sister Jackie Collins's 1969 novel The Stud, were filmed inside Tramp (Jackie Collins was married to Tramp's co-founder Oscar Lerman, he was one of the producers for the film, and the name of the club was likely inspired by the "Hobo" nightclub from The Stud which was published earlier that year).
 Gold thought he might have been the inspiration for the nightclub manager in the film.
 Gold established a Los Angeles branch of Tramp in the 1980s.
 In 1998, British businessman and racehorse owner Robert Sangster was interested in acquiring shares in Tramp.
 Gold sold his stake later that year to Caledonian Heritable, an Edinburgh-based property firm.
 Gold remained employed as "greeter-in-chief" until 2003 as he was the only person who knew the entire membership personally.
 There was some concern among members over the 2001 publication of Gold's memoir Tramp's Gold, but he maintained his discretion and it caused no scandal.
 The book's foreword was by long-time member Michael Caine.

 After Italian hospitality entrepreneur Luca Maggiora purchased Tramp, he removed and reimbursed the members, before closing the club for renovation.
 It reopened over a year later in September 2024.
+It was revealed in the US Department of Justice release of 3 million Epstein files on 30 January 2026 that Jeffrey Epstein, Ghislaine Maxwell. and Prince Andrew, Duke of York, on 17 March 2001 met at Tramp along with an unidentified female who was 17 at the time.
+Andrew danced with this unidentified female during which he was described as "grabbing her waist".
+Prior to the release of these files.
+Virginia Giuffre had alleged that in March of 2001 she was trafficked by Epstein and taken to Tramp where she met Andrew.
+This is the occasion during which Andrew was described as "profusely sweating" by Giuffre; however, this was later denied by the disgraced royal in a Newsnight interview with Emily Maitlis.